IsraelCabrera/frigate/docs/docs/security/hardware.md

 ### TensorRT - Nvidia GPU

-Frigate is able to utilize an Nvidia GPU which supports the 12.x series of CUDA libraries.
+Security is able to utilize an Nvidia GPU which supports the 12.x series of CUDA libraries.

 #### Minimum Hardware Support